Please check both this page and syllabus every week; they will keep being

 from it to my computer?

-those who did not download the preperatory material ahead of time.
+stress on those who did not download the preperatory material ahead of time.

 Everything that was in the lectures and tutorials (and assignments) up to day 6 can be the subject of midterm exam, so study the notes up to and including L10 and days 1-6 of recordings, including tutorials.